eth-sri/lmql/docs/source/lib/chat/internal.md

    "chatgpt"
 ```

-To implement internal reasoning, we adjust our query program in two ways:
+To implement internal reasoning, we adjust our query program in three ways:

 1. We adapt the `{:system}` prompt to include additional instructions that make sure the underlying LLM is instructed to produce internal reasoning output.